webdiscus/html-bundler-webpack-plugin/README.md

 - `filename` - an output filename of extracted CSS.
 Details see by [filename option](#option-filename).
 - `chunkFilename` - an output filename of non-initial chunk files, e.g., a style file imported in JavaScript.
 - `outputPath` - an output path of extracted CSS.
 Details see by [outputPath option](#option-outputpath).
-- `inline` - inlines extracted CSS into HTML, available values:
+- `inline` - inject CSS into into HTML at render time, available values:
   - `false` - stores CSS in an output file (**defaults**)
   - `true` - adds CSS to the DOM by injecting a `<style>` tag
   - `'auto'` - in `development` mode - adds to DOM, in `production` mode - stores as a file
+- `hot` - inject CSS into the DOM at runtime and enable HMR (hot update CSS without a full reload),\
+  similar to how it works in [style-loader](https://github.com/webpack-contrib/style-loader).

-All source style files specified in `<link href="..." rel="stylesheet">` are automatically resolved,
-and CSS will be extracted to output file.
+All source style files specified in `<link href="..." rel="stylesheet">` are automatically resolved, and CSS will be extracted to output file.
 The source filename will be replaced with the output filename.

 For example: